Woodland Windows and Doors Blog

 Not exactly, however we can recommend a category of window styles that would meet the utility needs of a basement window.

-Basements windows are typically awning or hopper windows, gliders or glass-block.
+Basements windows are typically awnings, gliders or casements.
 Awnings are hinged at the top, they let air in and help protect against rain.
-Hoppers, hinged at the bottom invite fresh air in.
-Both windows come with screens and ensure an air tight fit.
+Awning windows come with screens and ensure an air tight fit.
 Sliders will be less air tight, yet they are often selected for finished basements where you may be opening and closing the windows on a regular basis or need an egress or emergency escape window.
 Casements are a favorite choice for finished basements to bring in more light and provide an emergency escape and rescue opening because of their tall design.

 Woodland Installing Marvin Elevate Basement Window

 There isn’t a uniform size of basement windows.
 You’ll want to buy a window that is custom sized for your opening in order to ensure it’s an air tight fit.
 We never suggest buying a stock size, thinking you’ll be saving time and money because you’ll have to re-do the frame to fit the stock window size.
 Your goal is a snug air tight fit.
 Today’s Low-e double pane glazing is standard and with so little glass you’ll have all the efficiency you need.
 The problem if you don’t install the right size window is that air will be coming inside the window.
 Proper installation is a combination of a tight fit and proper sealing around the outside.